Once More, with Feeling (Buffy the Vampire Slayer): Production and writing

-Running eight minutes longer than any in the series, the episode was also the most technical and complex.
+Running eight minutes longer than any in the series, (Note: This episode is the longest only as it was originally broadcast and on DVD.
+When re-runs were aired, several verses of songs were cut.) the episode was also the most technical and complex.
 Whedon, who has stated this is one of his favorite Buffy episodes, used a widescreen letterboxed format for filming (the only episode in the series to get this treatment), different lighting to bring out the sets more vibrantly, and long takes for shooting—including a complicated shot with a full conversation, a song, and two choreographed dances that took 21 attempts to get right.
 These were designed to give viewers all the clues they needed to establish all the nuances of the relationships between characters.
 Davies commented that the intricacies of filming this episode were "infinitely more complicated than a regular Buffy" episode, and Whedon stated in the DVD commentary that he was ambitious to prove what television is capable of, saying "it just depends how much you care".
 UPN, the television network that aired Buffys last two seasons, promoted the episode by displaying Gellar's face on billboards with music notes over her eyes, and held a special premiere event.
 Network president Dean Valentine remarked he thought it was "one of the best episodes of television I ever saw in my life".